aryelgois/medools-router/README.md

   Note that these content types are only used in `GET` and `HEAD` requests.
 The handler does not need to worry about `HEAD` requests

+- `handlers` _(mixed[])_: Map of HTTP methods to php functions that process the Request

+  - Several levels of arrays are allowed but not required, in the order:
+    `HTTP method => Content type => Resource kind` (resource or collection).
+The leaves must be the function names

+  - These functions receive a `Resource` and must be capable of generating all the output (both Headers and Body) for the Response.
+Exceptions are catched by the Router

+  - The same handlers for `GET` are used for `HEAD` requests, and a `HEAD` key is ignored.
+Content types for `GET` are related to the accepted Response, while other methods use them with the Request's payload

+  - All methods implicitly have an internal `application/json` handler.
+If a method defines a single handler (i.e. a `string`) or if a `application/json` key is set, the internal handler is disabled for that method (unless using the magic value `__DEFAULT__`)

+  - When defining a single Resource kind (or setting one to `null`), requesting the disabled one is not acceptable

 - `filters` _(string|string[])_: List of columns that can be used as query parameters to filter collection requests.
 It also accepts a string of a special fields group ([see fields query parameter][Collection or Resource]),